EFWob/ESPPubSubClientWrapper/README.md

 	  `char *` (with terminating 0)

 The following will apply for either variant:
+ * the return value (which can be ignored) is a reference to the calling object thus allowing to chain multiple calls to `on()`.
  * The topics used for calling `on()` can include the MQTT-Wildcards `#` and `+`.
  * There is no fixed limit on subscriptions that can be made using `on()`.
 In practice the number is limited by available memory (RAM), as the topic for each subscriptions has to be stored as RAM copy.